CooperRS/RMDateSelectionViewController/README.md

 May also work with previous Xcode and iOS SDK versions.
 But it will at least need a system capable of Autolayout (and I think it will look awful on iOS 6 ;)...)

+##Credits
+Localizations:
+* Pedro Ventura (Spanish)
+* Vincent Xue (Chinese)

+I want to thank everyone who has contributed code and/or time to this project!

 ## License (MIT License)
 Copyright (c) 2013 Roland Moers